FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 ```

 !!! note
-	Notice that the orientation is changed by `:::freefem b(-30)` in 5th line.
-In 7th line, `:::freefem ps="fileName"` is used to generate a postscript file with identification shown on the figure.
+	Notice that the orientation is changed by `:::freefem b(-30)` in the 5th line.
+In the 7th line, `:::freefem ps="fileName"` is used to generate a postscript file with identification shown on the figure.

 |<a	name="Fig5">Fig. 5</a>: Mesh without hole |<a name="Fig6">Fig. 6</a>: Mesh with hole |
 |:----:|:----:|
 |![Mesh without hole](images/MeshGeneration_Border4.png)|![Mesh with hole](images/MeshGeneration_Border5.png)|

 !!! note
-	Borders are evaluated only at the time `:::freefem plot` or `:::freefem buildmesh` is called so the global variable are defined at this time and here since $r$ is changed between the two border calls the following code will not work because the first border will be computed with r=0.3:
+	Borders are evaluated only at the time `:::freefem plot` or `:::freefem buildmesh` is called so the global variables are defined at this time.
+In this case, since $r$ is changed between the two border calls, the following code will not work because the first border will be computed with r=0.3:

 	```freefem
 	real r=1;